gablaxian/reemote/README.md

-# Remotely
+# Reemote [WIP]

-Run tasks on remote servers via SSH.
+A fluent interface for defining running tasks on remote servers via SSH.